Espyo/Pikifen/README.txt

     First, download the source, of course.
     Then, under Linux...
-        Install Allegro 5 on your system using the instructions here https://wiki.allegro.cc/index.php?title=Getting_Started On a terminal, go to the source's folder and write "make".
+        Install Allegro 5 on your system using the instructions here https://wiki.allegro.cc/index.php?title=Getting_Started If you are on Ubuntu, I recommend this link https://wiki.allegro.cc/index.php?title=Install_Allegro_from_Ubuntu_PPAs&oldid=6853
+        On a terminal, go to the engine's root folder and write "make".
         If you get linker errors, edit the "makefile" file and follow the instructions.
 Write "make clean" and then "make" once more.
     Or under Windows...
         What are you doing?
 Just download a pre-built binary, please!